spxbhuhb/adaptive/adaptive-lib-app-basic/readme.md

 Both main fragments are initialized in a local context which provides the application instance, `WsBrowserApplication` in the example.

 You can easily access this context from any fragment.

 > [!NOTE]
 >
 > Note that here we look for `UiClientApplication`.
 This is because `WsBrowserApplication` is platform
 > dependent while `UiClientApplication` is not.
 Hence, from common code you can access only `UiClientApplication`.

 ```kotlin
 val app = fragment().firstContext<UiClientApplication<*,*>>()
 ```

+## Server side

+The server side setup is very similar to client side: